bc88bc/P4CF/README.md

 # Inputs

-Inputs of *P4CF* consists of three parts: command-line inputs; input file of finite-fault model; input file of station coordinates.
+Inputs of *P4CF* consists of three parts:

+1. Inputs on command-line
+2. Finite-fault model file, whose name has the extension .*TLL* or .*TXY*
+3. Station coordinates file, whose name has the extension .*SLL* or .*SXY*

 ## Command-line inputs

-## Input file of finite-fault model (.TLL or .TXY)
+## Finite-fault model input file (.*TLL* or .*TXY*)

 -   Line 1:
+-   Line 2: Hypocenter location in latitude, longitude, and depth
--   Line 2: Relative to the upper-right corner (that is, the first vertex of rupture trace in the finite-fault file), hypocenter location may be specified as a fraction of fault length and a fraction of fault width for along-strike and down-dip position, respectively.
+    -   Relative to the upper-left corner of rupture plane (that is, the first vertex of rupture trace in the finite-fault file), hypocenter location may be specified as a fraction of fault length and a fraction of fault width for along-strike and down-dip position, respectively.
 -   Line 3:
 -   Line 4:
 -   Line 5: